Bruce Miller (American football)

-Bruce William Miller III (born August 6, 1987) is a former American football fullback.
+Bruce Williams Miller III (born August 6, 1987) is an American former professional football fullback who played in the National Football League (NFL).
 Miller played college football as a defensive end for the UCF Knights, finishing as the school's career leader in sacks with 35.5.
-He was drafted by the San Francisco 49ers in the seventh round of the 2011 NFL Draft and played for them until 2016, when he was released following an arrest for felony assault charges.
+He was selected by the San Francisco 49ers in the seventh round of the 2011 NFL draft and played for them until 2016, when he was released following an arrest for felony assault charges.
 He spent the next four years out of football before playing the 2020 season with the Jacksonville Jaguars.

-College career
+Early life and college

-He played college football at UCF, redshirting his first year and winning All-Conference honors for four years.
+Miller attended Woodstock High School in Woodstock, Georgia, and the University of Central Florida (UCF), where he played college football for the UCF Knights.
+He redshirted in his first year and won All-Conference USA honors for four years.
 In college, he played defensive end.
 He was named CUSA Defensive Player of the Year in his junior and senior seasons.

 Professional career

 San Francisco 49ers

-Miller scored his first NFL touchdown on a 30-yard pass from quarterback Alex Smith on November 6, 2011 in a game against the Washington Redskins.
+The San Francisco 49ers selected Miller as a fullback in the seventh round, with the 211th overall selection, of the 2011 NFL draft.
+Miller scored his first NFL touchdown on a 30-yard pass from quarterback Alex Smith on November 6, 2011, in a game against the Washington Redskins.
 At the end of the 2012 season, Miller and the 49ers appeared in Super Bowl XLVII.
 He contributed on offense and special teams as the 49ers fell to the Baltimore Ravens by a score of 34–31.
 On March 20, 2014, Miller signed a three-year contract extension with the 49ers.

 During the 2016 offseason, Miller attempted to switch positions from fullback to tight end.
 On September 5, 2016, he was arrested by the San Francisco Police Department and charged with assault for allegedly attacking two men, a 70-year-old father and his middle aged son, vacationing at the Fisherman's Wharf location of the Marriott Hotel in San Francisco.
 Miller was immediately released from his contract with the 49ers the same day and was charged with seven felonies, including assault with a deadly weapon.
 The charges were dropped.